Knowledge (song)

 "Knowledge" is a song by American band Operation Ivy.
 It was written by lead vocalist Jesse Michaels and appeared on the album Energy.

-During the opening of the song at Operation Ivy's last show at Gilman St. (which was released on the "Lint Rides Again" bootleg), Michaels opens the song by saying that "this song is called 'Knowledge', and it's about growing up."
+During the opening of the song at Operation Ivy's last show at Gilman St. (which was released on the Lint Rides Again bootleg), Michaels opens the song by saying, "this song is called 'Knowledge', and it's about growing up."